go-rod/rod/.github/CONTRIBUTING.md

 ## Convention of the git commit message

 The commit message follows the rules [here](https://github.com/torvalds/subsurface-for-dirk/blame/a48494d2fbed58c751e9b7e8fbff88582f9b2d02/README#L88).
 We don't use rules like [Conventional Commits](https://www.conventionalcommits.org/) because it's hard for beginners to write correct commit messages.
 It will encourage reviewers to spend more time on high-level problems, not the details.
 We also want to reduce the overhead when reading the git-blame, for example, `fix: correct minor typos in code` is the same as `fix minor typos in code`, there's no need to repeat content in the title line.

-## Become a maintainer

-Anyone has contributed code to the project can become a member of the project and have the write permission to issues and doc repositories.

-At the early stage of this project, we will use a simple model to promote members to maintainers.
-Maintainers will have all the permissions of this project, only the first 2 maintainers are granted by the owner, the standard is whether the member is good enough to review others' code, then we will start to elect new maintainers by voting in the public issue.
-If no one votes down and 2/3 votes up then an election passes.